 We fly paramotors because brings us pleasure and it's fun.
-It follows that the more tasks are flown in a competition, much more enjoyable it becomes for all pilots, and give them more opportunity to fully demonstrate their skills and get good results.
-The Director of the Competition will face a difficult challenge in defining tasks that are adequately complex to challenge the best pilots without slowing down the competition.
+It follows that as more tasks are flown in a competition, as more enjoyable it becomes for all pilots and give them more opportunity to fully demonstrate their skills and get good results.
+The Director of the Competition will define tasks that are adequately complex to challenge the best pilots without slowing down the competition.
 Tasks for different classes can be performed independently in order to use the airspace more effectively and maximize flight opportunities.
 These tasks will be sufficiently challenging to the pilot's skills in having to fly on a new and different location.